June 1, 2025

 Last Updated

-What's the purpose of the SAG-AFTRA Exhibit B form?
+The Purpose of the Exhibit B Form

 To fully understand the SAG-AFTRA Exhibit B form, we’ll have to first dive into some background.